wdi-sf-fall/notes/week_01_fundamentals/day_4_dom_events/README.md

 	var greeting_div = document.getElementById("greeting");

-Now change the text:
+What's the greeting?

+	greeting_div.innerHTML

+Change it:

-	greeting_div.innerHtml = "Wow, I'm different now"
+	greeting_div.innerHTML = "Wow, something changed."

-Or the style:
+Change styling:

 	greeting_div.style.backgroundColor = "yellow"
+	greeting_div.style.color = "red"
+	greeting_div.style.height = "100px"
+	etc.

 Properties can be a getter and setter.
 What does this mean?

 **Select by class**

 	var content_div = document.getElementsByClassName("content");

+Change it:

-	content_div.innerText = "I can change,too";
+	content_div.innerHTML = "I can change,too";

 Why is this not working?
-Answer:

-	content_div[0].innerHTML = "ha!"

 **Exercise 2: (5 min) **

-Write JavaScript that changes the greeting text to "Hi Planet Earth"
+Write JavaScript that changes the greeting text to "Hi Planet Earth".
+Make it part of your *web app*

 **Select by tag name**